syntax-tree/unist-util-lsp/readme.md

 ## When should I use this?

-This project is useful when you are dealing with both unist ASTs and a language server.
+You can use this package when you are dealing with both unist ASTs and a language server.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 14.14+, or 16.0+), install with [npm][]:
+In Node.js (version 14.14+ and 16.0+), install with [npm][]:

 ```sh
 npm install unist-util-lsp